 EERE will provide Applicants with reviewer comments following evaluation of all eligible Full Applications.
 Applicants will have approximately three business days to prepare a short Reply to Reviewer Comments responding to comments however they desire or supplementing their Full Application.
 EERE will notify applicants via email when the Reviewer Comments are available for reply.
 The expected submission deadline is on the cover page of the FOA; however, it is the applicant's responsibility to monitor email in the event that the expected date changes.
-The deadline will not be extended for applicants who are unable to submit their replies in a timely manner due to failure to check email or are relying on the expected date alone.
+The deadline will not be extended for applicants who are unable to timely submit their reply due to failure to check email or relying on the expected date alone.